A Categorical Semantics for Linear Logical Frameworks: Syntax

 \begin{theorem}[$\Pi$ and $\Sigma$ as Dependent $!(-)\multimap(-)$ and $!(-)\otimes(-)$] Suppose we have $!$-types.
 Let $\Delta,x:A;\cdot \vdash B\;\mathrm{type}$, where $x$ is not free in $B$.
 Then, \begin{enumerate} \item $\Pi_{!x:{!A}}B$ is isomorphic to $!A\multimap B$, if we have $\Pi$-types and $\multimap$-types; \item $\Sigma_{!x:{!A}}B$ is isomorphic to $!A\otimes B$, if we have $\Sigma$-types and $\otimes$-types. \end{enumerate} \end{theorem} In particular, we have the following stronger version of a special case. \begin{theorem}[$!$ as $\Sigma I$] Suppose we have $\Sigma$- and $I$-types.
 Let $\Delta;\cdot \vdash A\;\mathrm{type}$.
 Then, $\Sigma_{!x:{!A}}I$ satisfies the rules for $!A$.
 Conversely, if we have $!$- and $I$-types, then $!A$ satisfies the rules for $\Sigma_{!x:{!A}}I$. \end{theorem}

 A second interpretation is that $\Pi$ and $\Sigma$ generalise $\&$ and $\oplus$.
-Indeed, the idea is that that (or their infinitary equivalents) is what they reduce to when taken over discrete types.
-The subtlety in this result is the definition of a discrete type.
-The same phenomenon is observed in a different context in section \ref{sec:dismod}.
+Indeed, the idea is that these (or their infinitary equivalents) are the forms they take when indexed over discrete types.
+The subtlety of this result lies in the definition of a discrete type.
+The same phenomenon is observed in a different context in Section \ref{sec:dismod}.